 We record how many queries you perform with your API Key if you have one, if you do not have an API Key, we record these stats with your IP Address.
 We also store a list of your positive detections if you're an API key holder, this list is accessible within your dashboard.
 We also store for around 5 minutes the negative detections made by our API, we then run these through our machine learning engine to find more proxies to block, only proxies found this way are stored long term with the rest of the data being discarded.

-If you have an API Key then the amount of queries you made over time and the positive detections you made will continue to be stored forever with that key.
+If you have an API Key then the number of queries you made will be stored forever.
+In addition to that the positive detections you made will be stored for 12 months and then deleted.
 If you do not have an API Key and you're using the 100 free queries per day that don't need an API Key then we only store the amount of queries you made over the previous 24 hours along with your querying IP Address.

 You can request via our support page to have all the information we hold about you deleted, we try to fulfil all of these requests within 24 hours.